Tools based on artificial intelligence in education

 DIGI courses at UiB

-Since the autumn of 2022, many students at UiB have taken advantage of the opportunity to build digital understanding, knowledge, and competence through the DIGI course package.
-From the autumn of 2023, all employees can also take the courses.
+Many employees and students at UiB have taken advantage of the opportunity to build digital understanding, knowledge, and competence through the DIGI course package.
+These are smaller 2.5-credit courses that are available for everyone to take.

 Information from the faculties